shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ads-txt---app-ads-txt-faq-for-sellers.md

 ## How is Xandr as a DSP going to use ads.txt and app-ads.txt files?

-Xandr is using Ads.txt and App-Ads.txt information as a way to strengthen our existing inventory quality programs.
+Xandr uses Ads.txt and App-Ads.txt information as a way to strengthen our existing inventory quality programs.

 ## How should publishers or networks incorporate their Xandr accounts into their ads.txt file?

 For more information on how publishers and networks should use ads.txt and app-ads.txt, see [Xandr Support for Ads.txt](xandr-support-for-ads-txt-and-app-ads-txt.md).

-## Is Xandr recommending that all publishers and networks implement ads.txt?
+## Does Xandr recommend that all publishers and networks implement ads.txt?

 Yes.
 The Ads.txt standard was launched in early 2018, and has gained significant traction in the industry.
 Some buyers will exclusively purchase content that is considered "authorized" by Ads.txt.
 App-Ads.txt formally launched in the Spring of 2019, and is also quickly gaining traction.